 Q: I see there are applications for SDSU and UCSD.
 Which application am I supposed to fill out?

-A: Applicants must submit THREE applications: the SOPHAS and SDSU Graduate Application for SDSU, and the UC San Diego Grad Apply application.
+A: Applicants must submit THREE applications: the SOPHAS and the Cal State Apply application for SDSU, and the UC San Diego Grad Apply application.
 Please refer to the page on instructions for the applications.